Caster Tier List for FFXIV (Patch 7.3)

 • Resurrection Icon Resurrection: Summoner's resurrection is effectively the same as a healer raise.
 It has a very long cast-time, so it should always be paired with Swiftcast Icon Swiftcast if possible.

-• Magick Barrier Icon Magick Barrier: Red Mage is the only caster with an additional party mitigation ability.
-Unlike Addle, Magick Barrier is a party buff that requires members to be within range to gain its effect.
+• Magick Barrier Icon Magick Barrier: Unlike Addle, Red Mage's Magick Barrier is a party buff that requires members to be within range to gain its effect.
 On the other hand, this means it can help mitigate damage from untargetable enemies.
 Due to the 5% healing buff effect, this ability is especially useful for repeated instances of damage that require a lot of healing.

-• Radiant Aegis Icon Radiant Aegis / Manaward Icon Manaward: Summoner and Black Mage do not have an additional party mitigation, but are instead able to mitigate incoming damage by putting an oGCD shield on themselves.
+• Radiant Aegis Icon Radiant Aegis / Manaward Icon Manaward / Tempera Coat Icon Tempera Coat: Other than Red Mage, the other three casters can mitigate incoming damage by putting an oGCD shield on themselves.
 Due to casters having the lowest HP among DPS, this can be especially valuable during crises or progression.
+Tempera Coat Icon Tempera Coat can also spread its shield to the party via Tempera Grassa Icon Tempera Grassa, making it a useful survival tool for the party.

-• Everlasting Flight Icon Everlasting Flight / Rekindle Icon Rekindle: During Summoner's phoenix phase, the party will receive Everlasting Flight, a passive AOE regen.
+• Everlasting Flight Icon Everlasting Flight / Rekindle Icon Rekindle / Lux Solaris Icon Lux Solaris: During Summoner's phoenix phase, the party will receive Everlasting Flight, a passive AOE regen.
 Rekindle Icon Rekindle, a strong single target heal with an added regen effect, can also be used during phoenix phase.
 Rekindle should be used as much as possible, as it provides a free heal worth up to 1200 healing potency.
-However, phoenix phase is essentially part of Summoner's base rotation, so there is not much flexibility in terms of when you use these healing abilities.
+However, these phases are essentially part of Summoner's base rotation, so there is less flexibility in terms of when you use these healing abilities.

 • Vercure Icon Vercure: Red Mage lacks the self-mitigation that Summoner and Black Mage has, but instead have access to a GCD healing spell.
 While it should not be used for sustained healing due to the DPS opportunity cost of doing so, it can come in handy during phases where the boss is untargetable, or as a last resort "clutch" heal if you notice one party member is at risk of dying to an upcoming raidwide.